Compy/buildingterry/README.md

 If you download the zipped file, extract it.
 If you have it cloned, just keep track of the folder location.

 Now, go to Unity3d, click in File -> Open Project.
-It will launch the Project Wizard, where you can click the "Open Other..."
-Buttom and select the folder you extract/clone.
+It will launch the Project Wizard, where you can click on the "Open Other..." buttom and select the folder you extract/clone.